MaciekBielski/cLabs/README.md

 - friends are not inherited, child objects needs to be casted to parent type to use its friend functions,

-### Virtual functions
-Pointer to parent, obtained from child object, is normally able to see only the scope of parent class.
-It makes sense, it is not aware about derived classes - no polymorphism.

-* base functionality
-  The solution is `virtual` function, most-derived version will be called.
-  Polymorphism works only with reference and pointers.

-* covariant return type
-  Normally the prototypes of original and override virtual functions have to match, with one objection, if return value is pointer or reference to a class, the override can return pointer or reference to derived type instead,

-* it can be explicitly stopped:

-    childPtr.Parent::fun();

-* override - RECOMMENDED
-    Tells explicitly, that a function is supposed to override its own version in parent class, prevents inadvertent errors

-    class Parent {
-        public:
-            virtual void B() const;
-    };
-    class Child : public Parent {
-        virtual void B() override;  //compile-time error - different prototype };

-* final - using previous example
-  - function

-    virtual void B() const final;   //marks function as non-overrideable

-    class Parent final {};          //marks class as non-inheritable

-### Late/dynamic binding
-It is not known at compile time which function will be called.
-Extra indirection step required to jump to an address, where the function addres is stored.
-Cases:
-- function pointers
-- virtual functions

-Every class, that uses virtual functions, has its own 'vtable', which contains a single entry for each virtual function that can be called by the object of this class.
-The entry is a pointer to most-derived version of a function.

-Then, a base class has a `*_vptr` pointer.
-This pointer is actually inherited by derived classes which does the trick.
-It is set during object instantiation and points to `vtable` of a given class.
-Thanks to this, with this code:

-    Child c;                //_vptr set to vtable_Child
-    Parent &p = c;          //_vptr was part of Parent,
-                            //still points to vtable_Child

 ### Abstract functions and class